Anna Tarusina: 2018–19 season

 Tarusina made her Junior Grand Prix debut in August 2018 at the first JGP competition of the season in Bratislava, Slovakia.
-Tarusina placed second behind teammate Anna Shcherbakova and ahead of South Korean competitor You Young with a score of 186.68 points.
+She placed second with 186.68 points, behind teammate Anna Shcherbakova and ahead of South Korean competitor You Young.

 At her second assignment, JGP Slovenia, Tarusina placed second in both the short program and the free skate to claim the silver medal behind Russian teammate Anastasia Tarakanova and ahead of South Korean competitor Lee Hae-in.
 Tarusina set a new ISU personal best in her free skate, earning 122.50 points.
 Both Tarusina and her teammate Alena Kanysheva won two silver medals during JGP season, but since Kanysheva accumulated more combined total points from her two JGP events than Tarusina did, Kanysheva won the tiebreaker for the final qualification place at the 2018–19 Junior Grand Prix Final.
 Kanysheva accumulated only about 4 points more than Tarusina.
 Tarusina was the first alternate for the event.

 In mid-November, Tarusina made her senior international debut at the 2018 CS Alpen Trophy, a Challenger Series competition held in Innsbruck, Austria.
 At the Alpen Trophy, she was ranked first in both the short program and the free skate and won the gold medal by a margin of about 24 points over the silver medalist, her teammate Serafima Sakhanovich.
 At this event, Tarusina also scored her personal best score of 198.76 points.

 At the 2019 Russian Championships, Tarusina placed eighth.